luebken/container-patterns/module-container.md

 #### Use Environment Variables

 In addition or as an alternative to command line arguments we can use environment variables to inject information into our container.
 Especially for configuration this has been made popular by the 12 Factor App: [III.
-Config Store config in the environment](Store config in the environment).
-They are easy to change between deploys and no danger of checkin into a VCS.
+Config Store config in the environment](https://12factor.net/config).
+They are easy to change between deploys and there's no danger of checking them into a VCS.

-With Docker a common best practice is to set the [defaults envs](https://docs.docker.com/engine/reference/builder/#env) in the image and let the user overwrite it [](https://docs.docker.com/engine/reference/run/#env-environment-variables).
+With Docker a common best practice is to set the [defaults envs](https://docs.docker.com/engine/reference/builder/#env) in the image and let the user [overwrite it](https://docs.docker.com/engine/reference/run/#env-environment-variables).
 See the section with labels below as an idea how to document these.

 Links: